Meet the first women of RallyCross

 Although the introduction of two women to X Games will provoke inevitable comparisons, it isn't sparking a rivalry between them, at least not yet.
 Neither of these drivers says she has a particular thirst to beat the other.
 As Gilmour pointed out: "She's just another competitor."

-For her part, Burgess is particularly looking forward to battling Tanner Foust and Rhys Millen -- early role models in her drifting endeavors -- Travis Pastrana, because of his competitive spirit and Scott Speed, whose career has taken him to Formula One, the pinnacle of motorsport."With rally driving, there are no physical limitations for a women to not be as fast as a guy.
-Sometimes I think women have a different skill set that can be an advantage -- like multitasking."Emma Gilmour
+For her part, Burgess is particularly looking forward to battling Tanner Foust and Rhys Millen -- early role models in her drifting endeavors -- Travis Pastrana, because of his competitive spirit and Scott Speed, whose career has taken him to Formula One, the pinnacle of motorsport.

 "I have individual battles with every person," said Burgess.
 "Just because there's another girl it doesn't feel like I have to beat her."